Noahscratch493/scrooch/README.md

 - The **Scrooch SB2-to-SWF Converter** (`.swf` file), based on the open-source converter by **AsentientBot**
 - [`LICENSE.md`](./LICENSE.md) – Licensing terms and usage rules

-You can use this repo to host or reference the converter outside of the main site if needed.
+You may use the converter, but **only if you credit AsentientBot** for the original implementation.

 ---